Asia for Visitors

 Also be sure to set aside some time to browse through the central market.
 If you have time, a tour of the nearby river and its islands by boat is worthwhile.

 NOTE: The old city of Hoi An is now a world heritage site.
-Many of the places described here require the purchase of a ticket for 90,000 Dong (-90,000.00 USD) which allows you to visit five places.
+Many of the places described here require the purchase of a ticket for 90,000 Dong which allows you to visit five places.
 Tickets can be purchased at your hotel or at one of several information booths around the edge of the city.